 - After a few seconds, lift the paper off the cream and place it on a paper, wet side up.

 - With the help of any kind of flat object (I used a ruler) scrape the excess shaving cream off the top and leave the paper to dry on an even surface.
 After 10minutes it will be dry enough to place between a book or other heavy object to be made straight and flat.

 And that’s it!

 How easy and how much fun was that?
-I loved it so much I’ll by trying the same technique tomorrow to marble easter eggs.
+I loved it so much I’ll be trying the same technique tomorrow to marble Easter eggs.
 I’ll be sure to share my discoveries with you.